 The Garvies Point Museum is among of the famous museums in Glen Cove.
 The museum is a center for research on Long Island geology and contains exhibits concerning Long Island American Indian archaeology.
 Well-known residents include F.W.
 Woolworth, retailer, J.P.
 Morgan, financier, and Thomas Pynchon, writer.
 The Glenn Cove City Union Free School District has done great job to support its students in academic, social, and moral growth to promote a lifelong commitment to learning, and to encourage responsible contributions to society.

 The city has also plenty of fine restaurants just like Adirondack Grill, Cafe La Luna, and East Wok.
-The local Chamber of Commerce has several programs to help boost the business profitability and making Glen Cove the best place to do business.
-With the city rich in history, Glen Cove has also Gold Coast mansions, fabulous beaches, downtown filled with shops, and nature preserves that residents must be proud of.
+The local Chamber of Commerce has several programs to help boost the business profitability and making Glen Cove one of the best places to do business.
+With the city rich in history, Glen Cove has many Gold Coast mansions, fabulous beaches, downtown filled with shops, and nature preserves that residents must be proud of.

 The country estate of Herbert L. Pratt, was purchased by the Webb Institute in 1945 opening a specialty college for naval architecture and engineering.
 The estate of his father Harold Pratt is a 204-acre densely wooded preserve feature nature trails and a variety of habitats.
 It is the site of the Holocaust Memorial & Educational Center, offering exhibits and other educational programs.